Here's why the risk of a nuclear accident in Ukraine has 'significantly increased'

 "Let me be clear, the shelling around Zaporizhzhia nuclear plant must stop," IAEA Director General Rafael Mariano Grossi said in a brief recorded statement released on Friday.

-Grossi also warned that the ongoing crisis might require the plant to shut down its last operating reactor.
+Grossi also warned that the continued fighting might require the plant to shut down its last operating reactor.
 That would set into motion a chain of events that could intensify the current nuclear crisis.
 Here's how.

 Nuclear plants need electricity